centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-rubrik-restapi.md

 * Log into Centreon and add a new Host through "Configuration > Hosts".
 * Fill the "Name", "Alias" & "IP Address / DNS" fields according to your Rubrik App settings
-* Select the *App-Rubrik-Restapi-custom*
+* Select and apply the *App-Rubrik-Restapi-custom* Host Template

-Les Macros d'Hôte ci-après doivent être renseignées le cas échéant:
+* Set the the Host Macros marked as *mandatory* hereafter:

 | Mandatory | Name                       | Description                                                                        |
 |:----------|:-------------------------- |:-----------------------------------------------------------------------------------|